Herman Obermayer: Personal life

 He was the brother of Arthur S. Obermayer.
 He was married to Betty Nan Levy, daughter of Neville Levy.
-They have four daughters, Helen Levy-Myers of Reston, VA, Veronica Atnipp of Houston, TX, Adele Malpass of New York City, NY and Elizabeth Weintraub of Rockville, MD; 11 grandchildren and one great-granddaughter.
+They have four daughters, Helen Levy-Myers of Reston, Virginia, Veronica Atnipp of Houston, Texas, Adele Malpass of New York City, NY and Elizabeth Weintraub of Rockville, Maryland; 11 grandchildren and one great-granddaughter.
 Betty Obermayer died on January 26, 2013, and Herman Obermayer died of a heart attack in Arlington, Virginia, on May 11, 2016.